matplotlib/mplcairo/README.rst

 .. contents:: :local:

-This is a new, essentially complete implementation of a cairo_ backend for Matplotlib_.
-It can be used in combination with a Qt, GTK, Tk, wx, or macOS UI, or non-interactively (i.e., to save figure to various file formats).
+This cairo_ backend for Matplotlib_ can be used in combination with a Qt, GTK, Tk, wx, or macOS UI, or non-interactively (i.e., to save figure to various file formats).

 Noteworthy points include: